lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 .. figure:: /_static/portal_tut05_step00.png
     :name: portal_tut05_step00

-Below, we will be examining its flux history in the ForcedSourceOnDiaObjects table.
+Below, we will be examining its light curve in the ForcedSourceOnDiaObjects table in all availavble Rubin visits.
 Again, we will employ the Astronomical Data Query Language (ADQL) to query and retrieve the data.

 For more information, see `schema <https://dm.lsst.org/sdm_schemas/browser/dp02.html#ForcedSourceOnDiaObject>`_ of the ForcedSourceOnDiaObject catalog.